IBM/unitxt/docs/docs/adding_dataset.rst

         # Copy the fields to prepare the fields required by the task schema
         Copy(field="translation/en", to_field="text"),
         Copy(field="translation/de", to_field="translation"),

-        AddFields( # add new fields required by the task schema fields={
+        # Set new fields required by the task schema
+        Set(
+            fields={
                 "source_language": "english",
                 "target_language": "deutch",